Yankees vs Red Sox Insights, Odds and Predictions with Carlos SME!! - Sports Talk Florida

 Key Player Stats

-Jarren Duran leads the Red Sox with a .288 batting average, and Rafael Devers heads the team with 81 RBIs.
+Jarren Duran boasts a .285 batting average, while Rafael Devers has driven in the most runs for the team with 81 RBIs.
+Tyler O’Neill leads the team with 30 home runs, adding serious power to the lineup.

 SME’s 3 Betting Insights